SarahDino/FrontEnd/MHG_frontend_developer/README.md

 # MHG Company Prototype Repository

-This repository serves as a collection of frontend prototypes developed for various projects within MHG Company.
+This repository serves as a collection of frontend project i have worked ony.
 Below is a brief overview of the contents of this repository:

 Folders: